AlexWallage/Large-Wood-on-the-Exe/README.md

 The web app displays outputs from the spatial analysis of Large Wood distribution on the River Exe and suggests locations to place Large Wood Catchers

+If downloading this rep to be ran, please amend the file path in App.R to your path.

 references: